How Distribution Centers are Working to Reduce Costs

 - Go outside the box: If you’d like to try something radically different, check out the “Fishbone” warehouse.
 It’s not for everyone, but university researchers have studied the method and report here on its potential.

-- Selectivity vs. Storage Density: choosing the right type of rack
+- Selectivity vs. Storage Density: choosing the right type of rack is critical.

 - Measure storage efficiency: Obviously, if space is an issue, using the vertical cube more effectively can reduce costs by consolidating storage.
 Measuring your storage efficiency is a good way to get started.